DigitaleGesellschaft/jekyll-theme-conference/README.md

   - `light` (white)
   - `dark` (dark grey)

+Instead of displaying the tag name, you can replace it with an icon.
+To define tags with icons, add the `tags` property under the `talks property in your configuration file.
+Each listed tag requires:

+- its `name`, which must match the tag specified in the talk's FrontMatter.
+- optionally, an icon to show instead of the tag's name (`icon: ` followed by the [FontAwesome](https://fontawesome.com/icons?d=gallery&s=solid&m=free) icon name to show).

 Talks can also have associated links displayed at the end of their content.
 If these links have an icon (see _Content_ > _Talks_ below), they will also appear on the talk overview page (e.g., to indicate which talks have video recordings).
-To prevent icon links from showing on the overview page, set the `hide_icons` property to `true` (default is `false`).
+To prevent icon links from showing on the overview page, set the `hide_link_icons` property to `true` (default is `false`).

 Example: